AliyunContainerService/pouch/docs/test/test.md

 GOPATH=/go
 ```

-Then copy or clone pouch source code to the GOPATH：
+Then copy or clone PouchContainer source code to the GOPATH：

 ```
 # pwd